 On the one hand, things seem to be constantly improving.
 Our knowledge is cumulative, and today we know more about how the universe works than ever before.
 And with that knowledge, we are able to manipulate the world around us with ever-increasing ability and refinement.

 On the other, we keep repeating mistakes of the past.
 We continue to be ruled by our coarser natures of suspicion, intolerance, and greed.
 Atrocities happen at home and abroad.
 History is filled with shameful events in all times and locations, and today is no exception.

 The hope would be that our society is moving toward a better world.
 One where our lives are longer, happier, healthier, and more productive.

 However, that may be only a dream and not reality.
 The more complicated our lives become, the more stress we feel.
 We don’t sleep enough.
 We tend to eat unhealthy food and to be overweight.
 We work long hours.
 We don’t get enough exercise.
 We sit in traffic.
 We use drugs to start our day, and again to end it.
 We pollute our air and our water.
 We make products that have a one time, limited use but that remain in our environment for centuries.

 Is the chaos of our current society a stepping stone to a brighter future?
 Or is it our fate to live a life of struggle and uncertainty?
 Will our descendants inherit a world that is better than our current one, or one that is just as bad or maybe worse?
 And do we have the power to choose one option or the other?

 Related questions: Why do we put up with unhappiness?
-What is emotional well-being?
-How can we maintain wonder?
+How have we changed?
+What are you optimistic about?
+Are we too busy?